How to Remove Salsa Stain From Your Rug

 Take some liquid dishwashing soap and put it on the stained portion of the rug.
 Work the detergent from the outside working your way inward to prevent the salsa stain from spreading anywhere else.

 After you are satisfied and the red color of the salsa stain has begun to fade be sure to rinse again with cool water to get out any detergent that might be leftover.

 Lastly, let your rug dry thoroughly on both sides before placing it back on the floor.

 Good job!
-Now the salsa stain is gone for good and your rug is looking fantastic again.
-For more help with other types of rug stains, please pay a visit to our comprehensive Stain Removal Guide.
+Now the salsa stain is gone for good, and your rug is looking fantastic again.
+For more help with other types of rug stains, including tips for rug pet stain removal, please pay a visit to our comprehensive Stain Removal Guide.